 Now let’s take a little side trip here to consider this word “allow,” as it is used in reference to God.
 Most of the time when Christians say God has “allowed” something, they mean that He has deliberately considered whether or not to let the thing take place in His child’s life and has decided that He wants it to happen.
 In reference to that idea, this article will refer to that concept as “deliberately allowing.”
 However, there is the fact (so often missed by Bible readers) that God is required to “allow” some things to happen in the earth even though He does not want them to happen.
 He has not considered whether to let those thing happen and decided in the affirmative.
 He is simply bound by His own Covenant and His own word of promise to let man do what he chooses by his free will to do, and to let the devil do what man has legally allowed him to do.
 Many people get uncomfortable – even angry – when faced with the idea that God doesn’t always get His way in all things.
 But it is God Himself who says that He does not.

 Many times throughout the Old and New Testaments, God verifies that He did not want something to happen to His people, but because they would not follow the dictates of His Covenant (which would have protected them) He must stand back and let those things happen.
-We will mention only three examples in this article, but any reader who truly wants to get to the truth about this issue can do further personal study on the subject and find others.
+We will mention only four examples in this article, but any reader who truly wants to get to the truth about this issue can do further personal study on the subject and find others.

 Example 1: Ezekiel 22: 29-31.
 Israel has been guilty of horrible actions, and God says according to His Covenant, they deserve wrath and punishment.
 But He says that He does not want to pour out that punishment, and He searches the entire nation for just one man who will stand and intercede for Israel and open up the way for God to pour out mercy instead.
 But He says He cannot find one man to pray, so He has no choice but to allow the wrath and punishment that Israel has justly earned.
 God does not get what He wants.